As a trusted local partner and through our years of experience,

 Yes, Vanuatu accept double citizenship.

-What are the requirements to become a Vanuatu Citizen?
+What are the main requirements to become a Vanuatu Citizen?

-The main requirements are as follows.
-Firstly, the main applicant must demonstrate assets in his or her name of over US$250,000.
-Secondly, you must be at least 18 years old and at most 65 years old.
-Thirdly, you must pay the contribution of $130,000 USD for a single applicant.
-Moreover, you must have no criminal record.
+The main requirements are as follow: The main applicant must demonstrate assets in his or her name of over US$250,000, he/she must be at least 18 years old, he/she must pay the contribution of $130,000 USD (+ extra fees) for a single applicant and have no criminal record.

 Other requirements may apply.